 Increasing the amount of acreage that is managed regeneratively is central to our mission, but small-scale producers utilizing regenerative practices are often faced with logistical issues as well as financial barriers—proximity and availability of processors, storage and distribution, and restrictive institutional purchasing contracts, to name a few.

-From this funding, the Common Wealth Partnership was formed—seven organizations (including Foodshed Capital) working to expand holistic livestock production with verified ecological outcomes (EOV), help develop regional sales channels that include institutional buyers, and rectify processing bottlenecks and inefficiencies.
+The RFSP funding allowed us to form the Common Wealth Partnership—seven organizations (including Foodshed Capital) working to expand holistic livestock production with verified ecological outcomes (EOV), help develop regional sales channels that include institutional buyers, and rectify processing bottlenecks and inefficiencies.